bkassel2/ece445-group24/asitu2/Journal Entries.md

 # 10-23-2021 - Ordering other parts
 Relized we forgot to order some of the resistors and other small parts for the PCB and placed the order.

+# 10-27-2021 - Resubmitted design document
+We modified our block diagram and tolerance analysis of the previous one since we decided to use a microcontroller to process the video output instead of the original microcontroller idea.
+For the tolerance analysis I added some analysis on how the copper wire would affect the capacitive touch breakout board.
+The final result was in line with what Evan mention where the wires stopped being reliable after 3 feet.

+# 10-29-2021 - Started working with the parts